chazzka/clanekforest/clanek.md

 Example X - Outlier detection using Isolation Forest:
 Consider the sample of abnormal datapoints, which can be seen on the Figure X.
 These datapoints are marked Px.
-Example X in Figure X shows the outcome of the Isolation Forest algorithm with `max_depth=3` when provided a priory *regular* data points.
+Example X in Figure X shows the outcome of the Isolation Forest algorithm with `max_depth=4` when provided a priory *regular* data points.
 First, random dimension $X$ and a random split point approx. $s  = 21$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right area, feature $Y$ was chosen, splitting the area in two parts.
 Observe, that the split point is always located between area-datapoint's minimum and maximum of the given feature.
+Observe also, that the split point only separates the area where the minmax -outlier are should be evaluated.
+Hence,

 ![](https://raw.githubusercontent.com/forest-implementation/ml-experiment/main/figures/example2_gnu_clanek.svg)
 > Figure X Isolation Forest blabla.